vaik10/odin-recipes/README.md

 # odin-recipes
 This is a website which containes recipes for various dishes.
-This website is part of Ofin course.
+This website is part of Odin course.